DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ## New Sheet

-1. Click on the New Sheet button, or click with the right mouse button on an existing sheet and choose the option Create Sheets from template.
+1. Click on the New Sheet button, or right-click on an existing sheet and choose the Create Sheets from template option.

 ![SheetGen create new sheet](../../assets\images\SheetGen\SG-Sl-NewSheet.gif)

 <sub>Note: the version on the image may not reflect the [latest version of SheetGen](https://diroots.com/revit-plugins/batch-create-revit-sheets-and-place-views-with-sheetgen/).</sub>

-2. Fill the fields about the new sheet.
+2. Fill the fields for the new sheet.

 - Number of Sheets - put the number of sheets you want to create.
 - Populate View from template - Create the new sheet with the same view settings as the template sheet.